 IxDefend operates on the premise that vulnerabilities are typically exploited by manipulating network protocols at all levels, which can mean everything from user input to specific packet structures.
 It uses what Ixia calls "intelligent fuzzing," pounding the application or device with traffic that targets packet data unit (PDU) fields, the structure of protocol messages and sequence to expose and exploit flaws and trigger problems.

-IxDefend includes four test bundle options, with more, including data center testing,
+IxDefend includes four test bundle options, with more, including data center testing, expected:

 - Routing – essential core and LAN routing